-It has been estimated that cleaning the Baltic Sea will cost billions of euros.
-Foundation for a Living Baltic Sea, better known as the Baltic Sea Action Group, has since 2008 aspired to find effective means to speed up the saving process of the Baltic Sea.
+It has been estimated that restoration of the Baltic Sea will cost billions of euros.
+The foundation for a Living Baltic Sea, better known as the Baltic Sea Action Group (BSAG), has since 2008 aspired to find effective means to speed up the recovery of the Baltic Sea.

-A benefactor can – through us – enable significant processes with a relatively small donation.
-All this creates prerequisites for having edible fish on our plates and swimmable seawater.
-In order to gather more important actors for our Baltic Sea work, we need funds for reasonable paychecks and to run the day-to-day activities at the office.
-Almost everything else needed has been acquired from companies as commitments, in other words they have helped the helper.
+Through us, a benefactor can enable significant processes with a relatively small donation.
+In order to gather more important actors for our Baltic Sea work, we need funds for reasonable salaries and to run the day-to-day activities at the office.
+Almost everything else needed we try to acquire from companies as Commitments, in other words they have helped the helper.

-We want to be open about our activities to our benefactors.
+We want to be open about our activities to our benefactors and our annual report is available in Finnish on the website.
 Our financial statement is available on request and provides information on how our expenses are divided among different Baltic Sea solution areas.

-As is stated on the Foundations Act, BSAG’s board decides on the allocation of the foundation’s funds and thus a donor cannot influence BSAG’s activities.
+As stated in the Foundations Act, BSAG’s Board decides on the allocation of the foundation’s funds and thus a donor cannot influence BSAG’s activities.
 Fundraising follows best practices and guidelines and we aim to keep our benefactors informed e.g. through BSAG’s newsletter.

 Our core idea is that the best way to help the Baltic Sea is to let everyone do what they do best, and thus generate the most added value for the Baltic Sea and society as a whole.
 Baltic Sea Action Group is effective at engaging companies, organizations, Heads of state and government as well as decision makers in work that benefits the Baltic Sea.
 Each party can utilize and further develop its own strengths and know-how to solve problems.